dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

 * Windows 7 or later
 * Windows Server 2008 R2 or later

-[HTTP.sys server](xref:fundamentals/servers/httpsys) (formerly called [WebListener](xref:fundamentals/servers/weblistener)) doesn't work in a reverse proxy configuration with IIS.
+[HTTP.sys server](xref:fundamentals/servers/httpsys) doesn't work in a reverse proxy configuration with IIS.
 Use the [Kestrel server](xref:fundamentals/servers/kestrel).

 For information on hosting in Azure, see <xref:host-and-deploy/azure-apps/index>.